 |Lower East Side||Manhattan||$910,000|

 |Theatre District - Times Square||Manhattan||$854,468|

 |Property Type||Median sale price||Y-o-Y||Median sale price/sqft||Y-o-Y||Transactions|

-The median condo price in TriBeCa in Quarter 4 was $3.6M, up 38% year-over-year.
-Median coop sale price in TriBeCa were $2.4M, a change of -12% year-over-year.
-There was no statistically significant data for median house sale price activity for the period of Quarter 4 in TriBeCa.
+The median condo prices in TriBeCa remained flat year-over-year at $4.0M.
+Median coop sale price in TriBeCa were $2.5M, a change of -11% year-over-year.
+There was no statistically significant data for median house sale price activity for the period of Quarter 2 in TriBeCa.

 Fair use and redistribution

 We encourage and freely grant you permission to reuse and repost the information, charts and images found in this report.
 When doing so, we only ask that you link back to this page, or PropertyShark.com.

 Branded market reports

 Advance your marketing strategy and turn our market reports into your new business card.Find out more

 TriBeCa Neighborhood Guide